saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-18-saltstack-overview.md

 - **Reactor**: master-side interface that can react to a beacon
 - **Beacon**: minion-side feature, used to generate an event

-Let's go over this Saltspeak and provide a little more context.
+Let's provide a little more detail and context for all this Saltspeak.

 ### Salt-master